cloud-gov/caulking/README.md

 ## Auditing notes - how to test if this is working

+> **Please note:** You will need to use a `gsa.gov` email address for your commits in order for the audit tests to pass.
+See [the GitHub documentation on how to set your commit email](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-github-user-account/managing-email-preferences/setting-your-commit-email-address#setting-your-commit-email-address-in-git).

 The `make audit` target installs prerequisites then runs the test harness `bats caulked.bats` and outputs whether the tests pass or fail.
 All tests must pass to be considered a successful install/audit.

 The tests check for a working `gitleaks` setup, and that you haven't inadvertently disabled `gitleaks` in your repositories.
 It checks: